 I thought I would have my mom until she was like, I don't know...
 90?
 This just isn't something I ever prepared for.
 She never had any health issues.
 She was the happiest, most vibrant person I knew.
 We joked about how one day she would move in with me when she was old, because I wouldn't be allowed to put her in a nursing home.

 She was always smiling, always laughing and joking about something.
 Then bam, out of no where... cancer and she's gone.
 Most days, it still doesn't feel real.
+How does CANCER happen to us?
+We had never been through anything like this and never expected to.

 I Went Through the Stages of Grief